scalajp/2018.scalamatsuri.org/_candidates_en/YoshiakiShibutani_2.md

 suggestions:
   - Scala beginners who want to fight the unknown concepts
 ---
 What if a Scala beginner is thrown into a Monoid?
 What would you do?
 Puzzled?
-Rejection?
-Acceptance?
-What action should they take?
+Reject?
+Accept?
+What action should you take?

-Here's a story of we dealt the unknown concepts, looking back on what happened in real life.
+Here's a story of how we dealt with some unknown concepts, looking back on what happened in real life.